anqxyr/scp-night/CONTRIBUTING.md

     You're probably dealing with an iframe embed.
 Examples of these are the timer and search widgets.
 To match them, you need to create a new `@-moz-document` rule and add their url to it.
 See the styles for the timer widget and search widget fix for examples.

     One way to get the url is to Shift + Right Click on the offending part of the page and "Inspect Element".
 This should open the developer tools.
 Try to find the parent `iframe` element and check its URL.
 Test it by pathing to it using the browser - if you get the same widget, you've found it.
 Make sure the rule you place in the CSS matches the _final_ URL, the one your browser shows when you get there.
 Redirects and server-side URL rewriting can confuse the matter (though generally this is not the case on wikidot).

+  - Bad transparency on images

+    Some images have been given a transparent background by wand-selecting it and clearing it to transparency.
+Since this is done _after_ the text is anti-aliased by the software, it leaves the blended colors intact, tuned for a white background.
+This is harmless for the original theme but it's very jarring once the background is darkened.

+    Optimally the image should be re-generated from the original using a transparent background to begin with, or at least re-edited to correct the error.
+However that is unlikely to happen for most images, so we're left with just CSS and SVG filters to correct it.

+    The current version of the theme has a correction for this on the SCP Artwork Hub.
+Check `userstyle.css` for the fix.
+It simply converts the image to greyscale, retains the bright parts, which happen to be the offending pixels as well and then uses those highlights to correct the original.
+It's not very elegant but it's apparently not possible to combine a mask and filter in the same SVG block embedded in CSS, which would be required for an elegant solution.

+    To use this, copy the entire `filter` attribute from the CSS rule and paste it under rules applying to matched images that need the fix.
+It will very likely need adjusting.
+Unfortunately this is _not_ a one-size-fits-all solution.
+If possible, correct the original image.

+    _A solution based on edge detection may be attempted later, but it is very unlikely to have optimal or general results._